systay/systay.github.com/_posts/2021-03-23-code-generation-in-vitess.md

 # {{ page.title }}

 Golang is a wonderful language.
-It's simple and most of the time not confusing or surprising.
+It's simple, and most of the time not confusing or surprising.
 This makes it easy to jump into library code and start reading and quickly understand what's going on.
 On the other hand, coming from other languages, there are a few features that would make our lives easier.

 We are building Vitess using mostly golang, and most of us are happy with this choice.
-However, because of missing features in the language, we've had to build some of the tooling manually
+However, because of missing features in the language, we've had to build some tooling manually.

 Here follows a list of how we are using meta programming in Vitess.